drshahizan/special-topic-data-engineering/project/proposal/Regex/Proposal_Regex.md

 ## 🔭Scope

-This project will develop an e-commerce analytics dashboard to analyze the sales performance of Shopee in order for businesses to obtain valuable insights and look to optimize their online sales and marketing efforts.
+This project will develop an e-commerce analytics dashboard to analyze the sales performance of Shopee Supermarket in order for businesses to obtain valuable insights and look to optimize their online sales and marketing efforts.
 - The data that will be used in this project is collected from <a href="https://shopee.com.my/">Shopee</a> Malaysia.
 It is an e-commerce platform that sells a variety of categories of products like Home & Living, Health & Beauty and Electronics.

 - Web scraping tool is used to extract product information from Shopee.
 The extracted data will be processed and analyzed.